Convert PowerPoints into engaging eLearning videos.

 Any rollout should come with some measurement, even if it’s lightweight.
 Pick one signal that shows people used it, one check that shows they understood it, and one outcome that shows work improved — and make sure that outcome ties back to a bigger business or capability goal (not just completion rates).

-Amy Vidor, PhD is a Learning & Development Evangelist at Synthesia, where she researches emerging learning trends and helps organizations apply AI to learning at scale.
-With 15 years of experience across the public and private sectors, she has advised high-growth technology companies, government agencies, and higher education institutions on modernizing how people build skills and capability.
-Her work focuses on translating complex expertise into practical, scalable learning and examining how AI is reshaping development, performance, and the future of work.
+Amy Vidor, PhD is a Learning & Development Evangelist at Synthesia, where she researches learning trends and helps organizations apply AI at scale.
+With 15 years of experience, she has advised companies, governments, and universities on skills.

 Can you really convert PowerPoint to eLearning automatically?